A New Multipoint Symmetric Secant Method with a Dense Initial Matrix: Numerical Experiments

-The results of Experiment 1 are summarized using performance profiles, proposed by Dolan and Mor\'{e}\cite{DolanMore02}.
+The results of experiments are partially summarized using performance profiles, proposed by Dolan and Mor\'{e}\cite{DolanMore02}.
 Specifically, if $\mathcal{P}$ denotes the set of test problems, the performance profiles plot the function $\pi_s:[0,r_M]\rightarrow\Re^+$ defined by

 where $r_{p,s}$ denotes the ratio of the number of function evaluations needed to solve problem $p$ with method $s$ with the least number of function evaluations needed to solve $p$ by any method.
 Note that $r_M$ is the maximum value of $\text{log}_2(r_{p,s})$.